Table of Contents

 Here, you need to provide employees with the tools and resources they need to take action on their learning plan.
 Some ways to do this:

-Whatever channel you choose to provide feedback, it is critical that everyone involved has the opportunity to share their thoughts on how they feel about working with an individual employee.
+Whatever channel you choose to provide feedback, everyone involved must have the opportunity to share their thoughts on how they feel about working with an individual employee.
 Whether you prefer an online survey or a face-to-face interview during the lunch break at work; Make sure everyone involved feels comfortable giving constructive criticism without fear that their ideas will be used against them in the future.

 In summary;